Singlet oxygen: Production

 Various methods for the production of singlet oxygen exist.
 Irradiation of oxygen gas in the presence of an organic dye as a sensitizer, such as rose bengal, methylene blue, or porphyrins—a photochemical method—results in its production.
 Large steady state concentrations of singlet oxygen are reported from the reaction of triplet excited state pyruvic acid with dissolved oxygen in water.
-Singlet oxygen can also be produced in non-photochemical, preparative chemical procedures.
+Singlet oxygen can also be produced by chemical procedures without irradiation.
 One chemical method involves the decomposition of triethylsilyl hydrotrioxide generated in situ from triethylsilane and ozone.